Top 6 Family Activities to do in Morzine this Summer!

 A 50 m2 paddling pool (heated to 31°C)

-The changes to the outdoor area for 2020 mean that unfortunately there are currently no sun loungers.
-However, there is plenty of space on the grass and the areas around the pool ideal for setting up camp with your beach towels, which you can hire from us at €5 Euros per week.
-Also, the slide has been closed, but there is a chance that this will change.
-It is also the same story with the wellness centre, but we will keep you updated as the information is released.
+There is plenty of space on the grass and the areas around the pool ideal for setting up camp with your beach towels, which you can hire from us at €5 Euros per week.
+There are sun loungers and also a SLIDE and kiddie pool.

 Please remember that board shorts are not allowed, so gents need to wear speedos while swimming.
 If you forget, there is a swimming trunk vending machine.